RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ### Samba Roms

 If you want to use samba shares you can set them up from option 3 of the retropie setup script.
-By default the username will be raspberrypi but that can also be changed from the raspi-config menu .